artilleryio/artillery/README.md

 - **Test ANY stack**:  Load test HTTP, WebSocket, Socket.io, Kinesis, HLS, and more
 - **Scenarios**: Support for complex *scenarios* to test multi-step interactions in your API or web app (great for ecommerce, transactional APIs, game servers etc).
 - **Load testing & smoke testing**: reuse the same scenario definitions to run performance tests or functional tests on your API or backend.
-- **Performance metrics**: get detailed performance metrics (latency, requests per second, concurrency, throughput).
-Track custom metrics with high precision (histograms, counters and rates)
+- **Detailed performance metrics**: get detailed performance metrics (response time, TTFB, transactions per second, concurrency, throughput).
+Track [**custom metrics**](https://artillery.io/docs/guides/guides/extending.html#Tracking-custom-metrics) with high precision (histograms, counters and rates)
-- **Scriptable**: write custom logic in JS, using any of the thousands of useful `npm` modules.
+- **Scirptable**: write custom logic in JS, using any of the thousands of useful `npm` modules.
-- **Integrations**: `statsd` support out of the box for real-time reporting (integrate with [Datadog](http://docs.datadoghq.com/guides/dogstatsd/), [Librato](https://www.librato.com/docs/kb/collect/collection_agents/stastd.html), [InfluxDB](https://influxdata.com/blog/getting-started-with-sending-statsd-metrics-to-telegraf-influxdb/) etc).
+- **Batteries-included**: out-of-the-box integrations with external monitoring systems (Datadog, InfluxDB, Honeygcomb, Lightstep [and more](https://artillery.io/docs/guides/plugins/plugin-publish-metrics.html)), [per-URL metrics](https://artillery.io/docs/guides/plugins/plugin-metrics-by-endpoint.html), file uploads, SSL auth, [fuzz testing](https://artillery.io/docs/guides/plugins/plugin-fuzzer.html), and more!
-- **Extensible**: write custom reporters, custom plugins, and custom engines, or just customize VU behavior
+- **Extensible**: write custom reporters, custom plugins, and custom engines, or customize VU scenarios and behavior
-- **Cloud-native**: go from running a test locally to running it in your own AWS account, distributed across geographical regions in minutes with [Artillery Pro](https://artillery.io/pro)
+- **Cloud-native**: built for the cloud from day one - run [distributed load tests](https://artillery.io/pro/) from your own AWS account with ease
-- **and more!** HTML reports, nice CLI, parameterization with CSV files.
+- **and more!** HTML reports, nice CLI, parameterization with CSV files, CICD integrations

 ---